R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ### Reordering

-The Conclave runtime verifies that the sequence numbers under a topic always increment by one before passing a Mail item to the enclave.
-This feature ensures that the host can't reorder messages or drop Mail items.
+The Conclave runtime verifies that the sequence numbers under a topic always increment by one before passing a Mail message to the enclave.
+This feature ensures that the host can't reorder or drop Mail messages.

 ### Side-channel attacks

 A malicious host can infer crucial information if it knows the size or timing of a message.
 Conclave guards against these types of [side-channel attacks](security.md#side-channel-attacks) as follows.

-Conclave pads Mail items to a uniform size.
+Conclave pads Mail messages to a uniform size.
 This blocks any attempt to infer the contents of messages based on the precise length of a message.
 By default, Conclave Mail uses a moving average size to pad messages.
 However, you can configure the size of your application's messages to a reasonable upper limit.

-To avoid the host guessing information from message timing, you can send empty Mail items even when you have nothing to say.
+To avoid the host guessing information from message timing, you can send empty Mail messages even when you have nothing to say.
 For example, if an enclave is running an auction between users, and you wish to hide who won, the enclave can send a "you won" or "you lost" message to every client.